-Charlotte Capers, long-time director of the Mississippi Department of Archives and History was—unlike her current successor—a woman of considerable integrity, intelligence, and wit, characteristics which she brought to the fore in a speech on the history of MDAH given before the Mississippi Historical Society in March, 1972.
-In this excerpt, she talks about a once locally famous curio that is still displayed on occasion at the Old Capitol Museum.
+Charlotte Capers, long-time director of the Mississippi Department of Archives and History was—in stark contrast to her current successor—a woman of considerable integrity, intelligence, and wit.
+This is an excerpt from a speech given before the Mississippi Historical Society in March 1972.

 The star of this collection was the mummy, who had enchanted visitors to Jackson ever since she had been acquired as lagniappe in a collection of Indian artifacts many years ago.
 A real mummy mystique had developed, and grandfathers brought their toddling grandchildren in to see the mummy that they had seen as boys.
 When the board of trustees quite properly adopted in the Old Capitol Restoration, the collection was limited to items associated with Mississippi history.
 The mummy, an Egyptian, was plainly out of place.
 It fell my lot to separate the little Egyptian, known variously to her public as ‘The Little Gypsy Lady,” or occasionally as ”The Dummy,” from her admirers.
 I knew that such a move was to court disaster, for my generation, too, had visited the mummy on our way to Central High School, and we considered her as much a part of our American heritage as George Washington, Robert E. Lee, or Theodore G. Bilbo.